jessfraz/blog/content/post/containers-zones-jails-vms.md

 hardening features around them which is a goal I have been trying and will continue trying to do.

+You can get a sandbox level of isolation with containers, which I [wrote in more detail about here](https://blog.jessfraz.com/post/getting-towards-real-sandbox-containers/).
+But this requires doing the work of building the Death Star from your pieces of Seccomp, AppArmor, and SELinux profiles.

 I personally love Zones, Jails, and VMs and I think they all have a particular use case.
 The confusion with containers primarily lies in assuming they fulfill the same use case as the others; which they do not.
-Containers allow for a flexibility and control that is not capable with Jails, Zones, or VMs.
+Containers allow for a flexibility and control that is not possible with Jails, Zones, or VMs.
 And THAT IS A FEATURE.

 `</rant>`